ENCCS/julia-for-hpc/content/GPU.rst

 However, the overhead of copying data to the GPU makes such simple calculations very slow.

-Let's have a look at a more realistic example - matrix multiplication.
+Let's have a look at a more realistic example: matrix multiplication.
 We create two random arrays, one on the CPU and one on the GPU, and compare the
 performance: